rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-multiresource.md

 :::

-## Scenario 2 - Two OAuth 2.0 resources on dedicated realm under the same many OAuth providers {#scenario2}
+## Scenario 2: Two OAuth 2 Resources on Dedicated Realm Under as Many OAuth Providers {#scenario2}

 This scenario uses the same OAuth 2.0 provider called **keycloak**, however, this time there are two realms, `dev` and `prod`:
 - Under Realm `dev` there are users and clients with granted access to the `rabbit_dev` resource: